 Concetta Perôt (MBACP, MSc, DipSW)

 Feeling anxious, stuck, overwhelmed or unhappy with life?
 Whatever issues are causing you to seek counselling, we can explore these together to understand them better, clarify what you want to see change & find the next steps to make those changes.
-I have over 23 years of experience in supporting people to find a path through life's difficulties.
+I have 23 years’ experience of supporting people through difficulties, including many years of doing so online & by phone.
 I qualified as a social worker in 1996 and then trained as a counsellor and psychotherapist.
 I have worked with young people in care, families and, for 18 years, with survivors of trauma and abuse so I am able to be alongside people in the messiness and distress of life and provide caring and skilfull insight and support.

 Common issues I can provide help with